 Since the night sky can vary greatly depending on the year and season, Strobel first needed a good estimate for Jesus' birth year to evaluate these possibilities.

-Strobel points to four natural phenomena that some astronomers think might explain the celestial sighting: a nova, a comet, a planetary conjunction and Jupiter's retrograde motion.
+Strobel points to four natural phenomena that some astronomers think might explain the celestial sighting: a planetary conjunction, Jupiter’s retrograde motion, a nova and a comet.

 In late May, late September and early December 7 B.C., Jupiter and Saturn moved past each other three times in the constellation Pisces.
 Such an occurrence happens only once every 900 years.
 The following February, Mars, Jupiter and Saturn formed a near conjunction in Pisces, which happens once every 800 years.